Kisielina

 Kisielina is a river in Poland.
 It flows for 41,37 km (25,7 mi) and feeds off a catchment area of 166,2 km² (64,2 sq mi) before feeding itself into the Vistula, being its right bank tributary.

-Kisielina starts on the northern slopes of the Dąbrowa hill in the vicinity of the village Łysa Góra in the Wiśnicz Foothills.
+The Kisielina starts on the northern slopes of the Dąbrowa hill in the vicinity of the village Łysa Góra in the Wiśnicz Foothills.
 It is joined by its tributaries: Pokrzywka, Upust (Ulga, right) and Zabawski Ditch (right).

 The partial regulation of riverbed from Sufczyn to Biadoliny Szlacheckie took place from 2002 to 2005.